 Primary and secondary research is by no means a parameter for the difference between Market Research and Market Analysis.

-The truth about this myth is this.
+The truth about this myth is what we will discuss next.

 Market Research requires secondary research to take into account the context of the target market.